How to Live More Waste Free

 White vinegar, baking soda and lemon are all-natural cleaning products.
 Learn how to make your own cleaning solutions to clean the bathroom, kitchen and even carpet and furniture.
 Not only will you help the environment by using natural cleaning products, you’ll cut down on packaging.
 Learn how to make homemade cleaner.

 Learn how to compost.
 Composting will not only prevent items from ending up in the landfill, it can help your lawn and garden.
+Here are 12 tips for successful spring composting.

 Use Reusable Personal Products

 By using an electric razor, you’ll save disposable razors from ending up in the trash and save money in the long run.
 You can also buy toothbrushes with handles made of bamboo instead of plastic.
 The bamboo handles are biodegradable.
+Things you should never flush down your toilet.